-Perfect Blue presents a hallucinatory puzzle box, that’s at once a disparaging, Hitchcockian exploration of celebrity culture, a look at fragmented identity and the nature of self, and a thesis on the encroachment of digital technology in the nineties techno-boom.
-Satoshi Kon’s celebrated animated thriller, based loosely on Yoshikazu Takeuchi’s novel, Perfect Blue: Complete Metamorphosis, has continued to gather weight since its initial release in 1997 and since his death in 2010.
+Perfect Blue presents a hallucinatory puzzle box that’s at once a disparaging, Hitchcockian exploration of celebrity culture, a look at fragmented identity and the nature of self, and a thesis on the encroachment of digital technology in the nineties techno-boom.
+Satoshi Kon’s celebrated animated thriller, based loosely on Yoshikazu Takeuchi’s novel, Perfect Blue: Complete Metamorphosis, has continued to gather weight since its release in 1997 and in the wake of his death in 2010.
 Most prescient, perhaps, was its look at toxic fan culture.

 Revisiting nineties properties, particularly those preoccupied with the digital, frames the internet with a strange kind of otherness.
 There’s a sense of possibility, and of fear, both of which went largely undefined.
 Some of these speculations have come to pass, be they virtual reality or wearables, but one of the realities of modern internet usage that the decades past failed to predict, was the internet becoming an avenue for abuse and harassment (in Perfect Blue, for example, lead character Mima Kirigoe is sent a threatening fax message).
 The internet is amorphous and last week’s controversy might not roll over to the next, but some incidents are paradigm shifts, leaving online communities forever altered.
 For example, comic book fandom and, by extension, the entire concept of fan culture, has been perturbed, with many cultural commentators saying it’s flawed at best and broken at worst.